kryptco/www/static/src/docs/_posts/2017-08-21-security-architecture.md

 ![The pairing protocol]({{ site.url }}/static/dist/img/docs/d1.png){:class="img-responsive"}

-The protocol is initiated on the computer/browser when user opens kr interface for pairing.
+First, the user initiates pairing on the computer/browser.

 Next, `krd` generates a new key pair for this pairing: `c_pub_key`, `c_priv_key`. krd then displays `c_pub_key` in a QR code.